 German universities are currently grappling with a variety of new challenges as they work to integrate student refugees.
 Their measures focus on offering the students preparatory subject-related courses and language instruction at universities and preparatory colleges.

 The refugees currently arriving in Germany possess varying degrees of academic training and skills.
-To help them enrol more quickly in regular degree programmes and increase their chances of graduating, it is important to assess their German language proficiency and academic skills prior to admission (e.g. with such tests as , and the services).
+To help them enrol more quickly in regular degree programmes and increase their chances of graduating, it is important to assess their German language proficiency and academic skills prior to admission (e.g. with the funding of such tests as , and the services in the years 2016 to 2019).
 It is often necessary to provide academic counselling to assess their individual aptitude and need for university-preparatory measures.

 The Integra programme aims to provide academically qualified refugees access to higher education as early as possible.
 Depending on their state of residence, refugees are entitled by law to pursue higher education irrespective of their asylum status.
 By implementing measures which promote integration into German academic life and its higher education infrastructure, the students can forge a close bond to their respective university.
 To this end, the participants are introduced to language-based and subject-related propaedeutic instruction.
 The overall goal is to successfully integrate academically qualified refugees at German universities and enable them to pursue regular study in the long term.